antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# Oh honey, Mars is such a far away place!
-It takes light about 6 minutes and 8
+# Oh, honey, the light travel distance to Mars is so far away it's unimaginable!
-# seconds to travel from the sun to Mars.
-That's about a hundred and thirty-four
-# million miles.
-I don't think any of us will ever get to go there.
-Ain't that a
-# shame?
+# It would take an eternity to get there.
+I can't even begin to imagine what it
+# would be like. *sigh*
 ```

 -----